|

 Dust mite biology

-Dust mites are
+Dust mites are very small and you

-very small and you can't see them directly with the
+can't see them directly with the naked eye but

-some have more than others.
-Dust
+than others.
+Dust mite eggs

-fungi, skin flakes, dander, and natural fibers.
-Dust
+flakes, dander, and natural fibers.
+Dust mite

-degrees F. and high relative humidity of between
+F. and high relative humidity of between 60-90%.

-60-90%.
-For this reason dust mites tend to be
+For this reason dust mites tend to be more

-the indoor humidity is a little higher.
+indoor humidity is a little higher.

-Heating during winter
+Heating during winter months tends to dry

-months tends to dry out houses and reduces dust mite
+out houses and reduces dust mite numbers.
+However,

-numbers.
-However, since windows are closed in
+since windows are closed in winter, which

-winter, which increases indoor air pollution, dust
+increases indoor air pollution, dust mite

-mite allergies may actually be worse during winter
+allergies may actually be worse during winter

 months.
 House dust mites do not bite or otherwise